Dolní Věstonice (archaeological site): Female figurines

 The Dolní Věstonice artifacts also include some of the earliest examples of fired clay sculptures, including the Venus of Dolní Věstonice, and date back to 26,000 BP.

 The female figurine is a ceramic statuette depiction of a wide-hipped, nude female.
 This figurine is similar to other figurines found throughout the area at nearby archaeological sites such as Willendorf and the Caves of Grimaldi (see Grimaldi Man).
 In 2004, a tomograph scan of the figurine showed a fingerprint of a child who must have handled it before it was fired.
-A majority of the clay figurines at Dolní Věstonice were found around either the dugout or the central fire pit located within the site.
+A majority of the ceramic figurines at Dolní Věstonice were found around either the dugout or the central fire pit located within the site.

 Carved ivory figure of young man

 Particularly striking is a sculpture which may represent the first example of portraiture (i.e., representation of a specific person).
 The majority of anthropomorphic figures on this site bear no distinct facial features, but this figure, carved in mammoth ivory and roughly three inches high, appears to be modeled after a young man with heavy bone structure, thick, long hair reaching past his shoulders, and possibly traces of a beard.
 Originally found in 1891, there was concern that the finding might be a hoax.
 Particle spectrometry analysis conducted at the University of Kansas Space Technology Center placed the date of the carved surface of the ivory at around 26,000 BP.
+This sculpture was featured on the cover of National Geographic in October 1988, with the sub-headline: "Oldest realistic human portrait?"